Relevant Laws

 Here's why:

-• It typically applies only to the actions of the landlord and the landlord's agent.
-Thus, the landlord can't restrict your use of the leased premises by, for example, moving the dumpster onto your patio.
+- It typically applies only to the actions of the landlord and the landlord's agent.
+Thus, the landlord can't restrict your use of the leased premises by, for example, placing a dumpster on your patio.

-What to do: Before taking any other action, notify the landlord of the problem in writing.
+What to do: Before taking any other action, please notify the landlord about the problem.
 In extreme cases, you can file a lawsuit asking for damages resulting from the broken covenant.

 Eviction